 Scott has been working with UPS for three weeks, and is optimistic about his future.
 “I’m really happy to be able to provide for my son now — I think this could be a lasting career,” says Scott, adding “I’ve been telling everyone else at ACT that they should take advantage of these services and incentives.”

 Scott is referring to the incentives clients receive through the program, including a $125 gift card for landing a job, with additional incentives provided for every month of steady employment, for up to three months.

 ACT client Danny Gonzales was also among the first to get a job through ACT’s employment services.
 After ACT staff helped him with career planning and resume building, they referred him to Career Wardrobe where he was outfitted with a new suit, tie and dress shoes, all paid for by JEVS.

 Not long afterward, Danny was hired by the Four Season Hotel in the Comcast Center as a full-time Kitchen Steward.
 He began training this week and is grateful for the opportunity.

 “These services have really helped me,” Danny said, “and I think they can help anyone at the clinic.
 I am so thankful for Tyeriah, Maria and Sam.”

 The clients are not the only ones excited about the new employee services, ACT staff are jazzed too.
 Maria Delgado sums it up best: “Remember what we do here, think of what ACT stands for – it’s Achievement, Counseling and Treatment.
 Having employment services really helps with the Achievement part.
-It gives clients a whole new lease on life.
-It really is a great example of making hope happen.”
+It gives clients a whole new lease on life.”

 If you or someone you know can benefit from these services, contact ACT today.